Use People Analytics to Enhance your Decision-Making Process

 Unless your birth year starts with a 2, chances are you have tried using a physical map to get from A to B or that, from the backseat of a car, you have seen your parents attempt to do so.
 Sure, you generally arrived at your destination, but rarely via the most effective route and often with added frustration.
 People Analytics is HR’s GPS navigator: a tool that finds the optimal route and alerts you of roadwork on the route you have chosen.

-Most people in HR have some idea of what People Analytics entails, but with slight variations, depending on who you ask.
+Most people in HR have some idea of what People Analytics entails but with slight variations, depending on whom you ask.
 “It is dashboards,” many will tell you.
 “It is a kind of artificial intelligence,” others will say.
 “It has to do with large spreadsheets that make for big headaches.”
-The first two are correct – the last is an example of poor execution.

-The truth is there are multiple levels of People Analytics (see figure 1), and they range from manually built spreadsheets to artificial intelligence that predicts the future and tells us how we change it.
+The truth is there are multiple levels of People Analytics (see Figure 1), and they range from manually built spreadsheets to artificial intelligence that predicts the future and tells us how we change it.

 People Analytics is HRs GPS fig1_us